zhaoky/flqin/README.md

 ## MISC

 Many friends email me to learn how to make such a resume.
-In fact, you only need to fork the project and try to run the project!
+In fact, you only need to fork the project, just follow README and try to run the project!

+This project contains the technology stack:

+- `html`
+- `es6`
+- `less`
+- `eslint/stylelint/prettier`
+- `webpack/babel/postcss`
+- `husky/actions/lint-staged`

+Small but complete.
+It is an introductory FE project with a complete functional structure that is worth learning for beginners.

-Because the MVVM framework is numerous and constantly updated, For the purpose of learning, and finally chose to implement [an MVVM framework](https://github.com/zhaoky/mvvm) to serve this project.
+Because the MVVM framework is numerous and constantly updated, For the purpose of learning, and finally chose to implement [an MVVM framework](https://github.com/zhaoky/mvvm) to serve this project, welcome to exchange!

 In order to 'SEO' and beginner learning, a [pure static page](https://resume.flqin.com) and a [Chinese-English page](<(https://flqin.com/resume)) based on [MVVM].